a3ry0/spanish-course-evaluation/README.md

 4. Process Data: Use the received JSON data as needed by displaying it in a pop-up.
 5. Error Handling: Catch and log any errors that occur during the process.

-# How to Programmatically RECEIVE Data from the Microservice
+# How to RECEIVE Data from the Microservice
 When you make a GET request to the microservice endpoint, it responds with a JSON payload.
 The JSON data contains an array of evaluation objects.
 For example, a response for the beginner level may look like this: